ptomulik/puppet-bsdportconfig/README.md

 ## Overview

-This module implements a **bsdportconfig** resource to ensure that certain build options are set (or unset) for a BSD port.
+This module implements a **bsdportconfig** resource which maintains build options for packages installed with BSD ports.

 ## Module Description